History of the nude in art: Non-Western Art

 Dogon sculpture, Mali, 17th-18th centuries.

 The nude has had a special significance in Western art, and has been a frequent theme in art since Ancient Greece.
-However, not in all cultures has had the same significance, and its importance has varied according to the region from the practical nullity of its representation to occur with even greater intensity than in the West, as in the case of India.
+However, not in all cultures has it had the same significance, and its importance has varied by region, from the practical nullity of its representation to its occurrence with even greater intensity than in the West, as in the case of India.
 The social consideration of nudity varies according to the geographical area, generally in accordance with the religious concepts of that area, and just as in some places it is contemplated naturally and without inhibitions, in others it is something forbidden and a source of shame.
 In China, for example, sexuality is considered a private sphere, so that the nude is rare in Chinese art except in art created for sex education or stimulation, or for medical consultations, such as chungongtu.

-In pre-Columbian art the nude is also practically nonexistent, despite the frequent social nudity of the peoples of the area.
-In Islamic culture not only the naked body, but also clothing is the object of rejection, since according to Islam the works of art are intrinsically defective in comparison with the work of God, so it is believed that trying to describe in a realistic way any animal or person is insolence to God.
-Even so, in reality human or animal depiction is not totally forbidden in Islamic art: in fact, the image can be found in all Islamic cultures, with varying degrees of acceptance by religious authorities; it is only human depiction for the purpose of worship that is uniformly considered idolatry and forbidden in sharia law.
+In pre-Columbian art, the nude is also practically nonexistent, despite the frequent social nudity of the peoples of the area.
+In Islamic culture not only the naked body, but also clothing is the object of rejection, since according to Islam the works of art are intrinsically defective in comparison with the work of God, so it is believed that trying to describe realistically any animal or person is insolence to God.
+Even so, in reality human or animal depiction is not totally forbidden in Islamic art: in fact, the image can be found in all Islamic cultures, with varying degrees of acceptance by religious authorities; it is only human depiction for worship that is uniformly considered idolatry and forbidden in sharia law.

 Africa

-In African art, sexuality tends to be ritualized, and is generally related to the cult of fertility.
+In African art, sexuality tends to be ritualized and is generally related to the cult of fertility.
 African art has always had a marked magical-religious character, intended more for rites and ceremonies of the various African animist and polytheistic beliefs than for aesthetic purposes.
-Most of his works are made of wood, stone or ivory, in masks and free-standing figures of a more or less anthropomorphic character, with a typical canon of large head, straight trunk and short limbs.
+Most of his works are made of wood, stone, or ivory, in masks and free-standing figures of a more or less anthropomorphic character, with a typical canon of large head, straight trunk, and short limbs.
 African art had a powerful influence on the European artistic avant-garde of the early 20th century, due to colonialism and the opening of numerous museums of ethnology in most European cities.
-In particular, young European artists were very interested in the geometric stylization of African sculpture, its expressive character and its primitive, original, spontaneous, subjective air, the product of a strong interrelation between nature and the human being.
+In particular, young European artists were very interested in the geometric stylization of African sculpture, its expressive character, and its primitive, original, spontaneous, subjective air, the product of a strong interrelation between nature and the human being.